DataStax-Academy/zdm-scenario-katapod/step4.md

 ```

 This will provision, configure and start the ZDM proxy, one container per instance
-(in this exercise there'll be a single instance).
+(in this exercise there'll be a single instance, `zdm-proxy-container`).
 Once this is done, you can check a new container is listed in the output of

 ```
 ### host